 How should your foot strike the ground when running?

-In the same way, there’s no “best” way for your foot to strike the ground when running.
-We are all built differently.
-Even the type of event you’re training for will make a big difference.
+When it comes to proper running form for the feet; even the type of running event you’re training for will make a big difference.
 A competitive 1500m runner will have a very different foot strike to your average marathon runner!

 Some distance runners will do best with a gentle heel strike, while others will better suit a midfoot striking running style.
 Sprinters in comparison will usually be better served with a forefoot running technique, landing higher up on their toes.